sqweelygig/supercool-servers/README.md

 First, all the data driving this model is from the primary observations of the technician or third party APIs.
 Second, the modelling expected is not intensive, so calculation performance is a minor factor.
 Third, there is value to data communication and sharing, but this is not an essential feature.
-Finally, this should be available without installation as a significant proportion of users are likely to be single-use.
+Finally, this should be available without installation as many users are likely to be single-use.
 These requirements suit deployment as a stand-alone website using client-side data retention and processing.

 The main issue with this deployment style is migrating data from previous versions, as the data is not under the systems' control.
 To offset this issue, the top-level data objects will have version numbers, and there shall be a data loading procedure capable of stepping a dataset up the version numbers.

 Due to the project time constraints, the language and framework must be familiar to the developer.
-In addition, the project is quite data-centric, so it favours a strong type system.
+In addition, the project is quite data-centric, so it favours strong typing.
-Alongside this, the immediate context for deployment is the web, so the language choice must support this.
+Furthermore, the immediate context for deployment is the web, so the language choice must support this.
 Finally, there is also potential for IoT and mobile deployments, which should steer consideration.
 Within these criteria, TypeScript seems the best choice for language.
 It has a modern type system, is compilable to ECMAScript for web deployment, can be executed in Node.js for IoT deployment and is familiar to the developer.
-Of course, the entire product might derive value from a mobile-app deployment, but this is both beyond this project's scope and probably resolvable using the *-native projects.
+Of course, the entire product might derive value from a mobile-app deployment, but this is both beyond this project's scope and resolvable using the *-native projects.

 The user interface framework selection is more balanced than language but with a couple of early eliminations.
 First, direct DOM manipulation is not sustainable or manageable.